andrewbackes/andrewbackes/_posts/2017-06-05-building-a-patio.md

 I got it in my head that I could do something about that.
 It probably had something to do with all the HGTV that my wife and I watch.

 I figured I could knock the whole project out in a weekend, no problem.
 To begin I headed down to Home Depot and rented a stump grinder for 4 hours.
-Got back home and get to work:
+Got back home and got to work:

 1 hour later...